The Very Best of The Serengeti and Ngorongoro Crater

 - All transportation (including private row in the vehicles)

 - Photographic guiding and instruction from Randy Hanna

 What’s Not Included?

-This workshop is strictly limited to 8 guests, so if photographing the amazing wildlife and landscapes of the Serengeti with a small group the best pro instructor, and amazing camps is what you want, click the "Sign Me Up!" button now and we'll see you in Tanzania!
+This workshop is strictly limited to eight guests, so if photographing the amazing wildlife and landscapes of Tanzania with a small group and the best pro instructor, and amazing camps is what you want, click the "Sign Me Up!" button now and we'll see you in Tanzania!